npm/policies/open-source-terms.md

 3. You must use npm Services only in accordance with "Acceptable Use".

+4. You may access and use data about the security of Packages, such as vulnerability reports, audit status reports, and supplementary security documentation, only for your own personal or internal business purposes.
+You may _not_ provide others access to, copies of, or use of npm data about the security of Packages, directly or as part of other products or services.

 ## Acceptable Use

 1. You will abide by the